Elastomeric Infusion Pumps Market Size and Share

 Segment Analysis

-By Product Type: Continuous-Rate Pumps Maintain Dominance
+By Product Type: PCA Pumps Outpace Fixed-Rate Workhorses

 Note: Segment shares of all individual segments available upon report purchase

-By Application: Pain Management Leads; Antibiotic Therapy Grows Fastest
+By Application: OPAT Drives Antibiotic Therapy Surge

-Clinicians value mechanical dependability in domiciliary use; absence of audible alarms reduces anxiety.
+Clinicians value mechanical dependability in domiciliary use; the absence of audible alarms reduces anxiety.
 Manufacturers respond with pre-filled, color-coded tubing sets and tamper-evident caps.
 Long-term-care facilities and hospices represent emerging niches as they seek low-maintenance infusion options.

 By Flow-Rate: Mid-Range Retains the Bulk of Demand